Uganda has had a number of successful community dance and empowerment programs to support youth:

 Hakim Myanja, age 12

 Several weeks later, as Hakim walked home from the centre, City Council members saw him and forcefully took him to the Ministry of Gender, Labour and Social Development Kampiringisa National Rehabilitation Centre for holding.
-Once Hakim's current situation was made evident by peers, he was rescued from the centre as were conditions were strife.
-Once he was located within the rehabilitation centre, it was discovered that his best friend, too, had been incarcerated.
+Once Hakim's current situation was made evident by peers, he was rescued from the centre, as the conditions were strife.
+Once he was located within the rehabilitation centre, it was discovered that his best friend had been incarcerated as well.
 In order to facilitate change for both of them in the most efficient way, Hakim's best friend Salim was also accepted to live in Cornerstone Development's Kibuli Home.

 The expected outcome for taking Hakim into a loving home was that he would feel worthy, healthy, wanted, empowered, and would recover from his substance abuse.